the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 Contributors who participate in the translation process will be acknowledged in the Contributors table with the 🌍 (`translation`) emoji.

 The contributor's file will be updated for the contributors with a similar statement as below:

+* Personal highlights:
-> * Pathways of contributions: `Contributor's name` has translated part of the chapter `chapter name` into `language`.
-They have also `details like designed and implemented a process to translate the book into multiple languages, mentored multiple contributors within the community and has translated 3 chapters of The Turing Way into Chinese`.
+> I have translated part of the chapter `chapter name` into `language`.
+I have also `details like designed and implemented a process to translate the book into multiple languages, mentored multiple contributors within the community and has translated 3 chapters of The Turing Way into Chinese`.

 #### Organisational support